jim-easterbrook/Photini/src/doc/manual/configuration.rst

 .. image:: ../images/screenshot_36.png

-The top three items can be used to adjust the auto-generated copyright and creator fields on the descriptive metadata tab.
+The top three items can be used to adjust the auto-generated copyright and creator fields on the descriptive metadata and ownership tabs.
 The ``copyright text`` entry has place-holders where the photograph's "taken" year and the copyright holder's name are inserted.
 You might want to change the surrounding text to suit the law in your country, or even to make your photographs rights free if you like.